ammar1y/personal-website/_posts/English/2020/2020-02-12-Analysis-of-International-Football-Matches-Between-1872-and-2018.md

 International matches means matches between national teams like Brazil, Italy, Japan, Egypt, etc.

 The analysis uses a dataset published on Kaggle on [this link](https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017).
 Each row in the dataset represents a match.
 For each match, the dataset lists its date, the two teams participating in the match, the result of the match, the tournament، the country that hosted the match, and other info.
 The figure below shows the first few rows of this dataset.

 ![](/assets/images/2020/footballanl-1.png)

+The dataset owner says that "the matches are strictly men's full internationals and the data does not include Olympic Games or matches where at least one of the teams was the nation's B-team, U-23 or a league select team".

 Regarding the tournament column in the dataset, it lists the name of the tournament of the match like "FIFA World Cup" tournament and "UEFA Euro" tournament, or "Friendly" for regular friendly matches.